 5. Elf (2005)

-Where you can watch: Netflix (US), Amazon Prime (UK), Now TV (UK), Sky Go (UK)
+Where you can watch: Amazon Prime (US/UK)

 3. Gremlins (1984)

 A Christmas holiday horror that you'd never wish for in a million years.
 Billy (Zach Galligan) is given a pet Mogwai named Gizmo for Christmas, but he comes with some strict strings attached - don't get him wet, don't feed him after midnight, and don't expose him to harsh sunlight.
 Obviously, he breaks all of them.
 Like werewolves emerging on a fool moon, the fluffy fur-balls begin to transform into mischievous monsters with razor sharp teeth.
 The small town of Kingston Falls is soon ridden with pint-sized creatures hellbent on chaos.
 Their reign of terror is all the more effective against the Christmassy backdrop, which brings a certain cheer to their hellish ways.
 This is frightening festive fun, that's dotted with globs of jet-black comedy such as Phoebe Cates' eerie monologue.

 2. Die Hard (1988)

 It may not be a joyous affair with bells a ringin' but Die Hard has all the trimmings of a great Christmas movie, and no-one's going to convince us otherwise.
 All-American hero John McClane swoops in to save the day in a wife-beater and bare feet, which is really the only way to take down terrorists, right?
 Bruce Willis throws some hard-ass punches and killer one-liners, while chasing down terrorist Hans Gruber (Alan Rickman) at the Christmas work party.
 It's as action-packed as they come, and for that reason, it works well as a palate cleanser from all the schmaltz.
-Find out how to watch Die Hard 1 and 2 online with our viewing guide and pop this one on after dinner when everyone's snoozing - all that festive gunfire is guaranteed to wake gran up from her slumber.
+Find out how to watch Die Hard 1 and 2 online with our viewing guide and pop this one on after dinner when everyone's snoozing - all that festive gunfire is guaranteed to wake grandma up from her slumber.

 1. Home Alone (1990)

 Macaulay Culkin stars in this raucous family film about a young boy whose parents accidentally leave him home alone while they head to Paris for Christmas.
 Admittedly, it's not the first thing that comes to mind when you're asked to think of a festive film - I mean, what's Christmassy about that, right?
 Turns out it's exactly what young Kevin wants for Christmas, though.
 He quickly figures out how to drive and heads to the local supermarket to stock up on festive treats.
 However, he's not as alone as he thinks.
 When two robbers (Joe Pesci and Daniel Stern) spot his seemingly-empty home, they can't resist picking the locks.
-Mayhem ensues and it's down to Kevin to outsmart the dim-witted fools using Micro Machines, feathers, BB guns, glue and a blow torch.
+Mayhem ensues and it's down to Kevin to outsmart the dim-witted fools using Micro Machines, feathers, BB guns, glue, and a blow torch.
 You know, normal kid toys.
 Quality Christmas viewing at its best.